Chart Color Schemes

 Mount Gambier - West is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Mount Gambier - West, as evaluated at the latest Census held on 28 August 2016, comprised 75.0% houses and 25.0% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
-This compares to Non-Metro SA's figures of 87.6% houses and 12.5% other dwellings at the same Census date.
-Home ownership in Mount Gambier - West stood at 32.7%, with mortgaged dwellings at 34.1% and rented dwellings at 33.2%.
-The median monthly mortgage repayment in the area was $1,109 as of June 2018, exceeding Non-Metro SA's average of $1,083.
-Meanwhile, the median weekly rent figure for Mount Gambier - West was recorded at $220 in March 2019, compared to Non-Metro SA's $205.
-Nationally, mortgage repayments in Mount Gambier - West were significantly lower than the Australian average of $1,863 as of December 2018, while rents were substantially below the national figure of $375 recorded in June 2019.
+Mount Gambier - West had 75.0% houses and 25.0% other dwellings in the latest Census, compared to Non-Metro SA's 88.5% houses and 11.5% other dwellings.
+Home ownership was at 32.7%, with mortgaged dwellings at 34.1% and rented ones at 33.2%.
+The median monthly mortgage repayment was $1,109, below Non-Metro SA's average of $1,153.
+The median weekly rent figure was $220, equal to Non-Metro SA's figure.
+Nationally, Mount Gambier - West's median monthly mortgage repayments were significantly lower at $1,109 compared to the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing